daveprowse/terraform-quickstart/lab-01/01-instructions.md

 # Lab 01 - Install Terraform

 Welcome to the first lab!
 In this lab you will install the Terraform CLI on to your system.
 Remember, in this course, I am demonstrating on a Debian Linux virtual machine.
 Let's go!

-## Install Terraform from Hashicorp:
+## Install Terraform from Hashicorp

 **Option #1** - Install using your package manager. https://developer.hashicorp.com/terraform/install